 What is an MBA?

 An MBA is really about having that all-round management acumen.
-So you understand the big picture, the strategy, how to make connections within organisations and really help to drive organisations forward with the help of that greater understanding."
+So you understand the big picture, the strategy, how to make connections within organisations, and really help to drive organisations forward with the help of that greater understanding.

-"If a student is in a position where they want to really push their career forward, if they want to grasp the strategic concept of organisations, put them together and be a more effective manager, then an MBA is a great way of doing that.
+"If a student is in a position where they want to really push their career forward, if they want to grasp the strategic concept of organisations, put them together, and be a more effective manager, then an MBA is a great way of doing that.

 Teaching methods

-Teaching methods on Sunderland’s MBAs include lectures, seminars, class discussions, case studies, group work, presentations and applied study.
+Teaching methods on Sunderland’s MBAs include lectures, seminars, class discussions, case studies, group work, presentations, and applied study.

-"You’re not there just to study, you’re also there to develop skills.
+"You’re not just there to study, you’re also there to develop skills.
 You’ve got to think about communication.
-Working with people throughout a course, working with potential employers on projects and giving presentations.
+Working with people throughout a course, working with potential employers on projects, and giving presentations.

 "It’s more about your ability to take the theory and make sure you can apply it in different situations and come out with some clear recommendations and the facts," Lawrence says.